Visulate for Oracle GKE quickstart

 Table details

-Scroll to the bottom of the page to see a list of object (e.g. packages, package bodies and views) that reference the table.
+Scroll to the bottom of the page to see a list of objects (e.g. packages, package bodies and views) that reference the table.

 Dependencies